February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 - New services are requested from internal teams

-Once procurement has compared all the responses, they create a list of pre-selected LSPs that fit their criteria, who are then invited to an RFP.
+Once procurement has reviewed all responses, they compile a list of pre-selected LSPs that meet their criteria and invite them to an RFP.

 An RFP (Request for Proposal) is the next step in the bidding process.
-It is sent to the pre-selected (RFI) potential suppliers by the company’s procurement department.
+The company's procurement department sends it to the pre-selected (RFI) potential suppliers.
 The purpose is to procure a service, in this case, a translation RFP is to buy translation and localization services.
-So LSPs are asked to submit a business proposal as a response.
+LSPs are asked to submit a business proposal in response.

-There are many reasons to launch an RFP, as each company has different challenges, from reducing spending to centralization.
+There are many reasons to launch an RFP, as each company faces different challenges, from reducing spending to centralizing operations.

 We believe that a good RFP should have 3 main ingredients: